-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes □ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§232.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act. (check one) Large Accelerated Filer □ Accelerated filer □ Non-accelerated Filer □ Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of the shares of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which common equity was last sold, or the average bid and asked price of such common equity, as of June 30, 2009 (the last business day of the Company's most recently completed second fiscal quarter) was \$6,249,370.
-For the sole purpose of making this calculation, the term "non-affiliate" has been interpreted to exclude directors, officers and holders of 10% or more of the Company's common stock.
-As of March 1, 2010, the Company had outstanding 4,661,962 shares of Common Stock, \$.01 par value per share, net of treasury shares.
-Documents Incorporated By Reference None
+site, if any, every Interactive Data File required to trant has submitted electronically and posted on its corporate Web be submitted and posted pursuant to Rule 405 of Regulation S-T months (or for such shorter period that the registrant was required of this chapter) is not contained herein, and will no elinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of be contained, to the best of registrant's knowledge, in definitive eference in Part III of this Form 10-K or any amendment to this gistrant is a large accelerated filer, an accelerated filer, a non- See the definitions of "large accelerated filer," "accelerated filer," f the Exchange Act. (check one) Large Accelerated Filer ☐ Acce lerated filer □ Non-accelerated Filer ☐ Small ler reporting company  Indicate by check mark whether the reg Yes $\square$ No $\boxtimes$ istrant is a shell company (as defined in Rule 12b-2 of the Act). affiliates computed by reference to the average bid last business day of the Company's most recently of the voting and non-voting common equity held by non- l and asked price of such common equity as of June 30, 2010 (the completed second fiscal quarter) was \$5,020,054.
+For the sole affiliate" has been interpreted to exclude directors, officers and in stock.
+As of March 21, 2011, the Company had outstanding 4,663,262 shares of Common Stock, \$.01 par value per share, net of treasury shares.

+Documents Incorporated By Reference